-This condition, called interstitial cystitis (IC), is a growing concern in women’s health that warrants an entire article of its own.
+This condition, called interstitial cystitis (IC), is a growing concern in women’s health that warrants further exploration if you have pain when urinating.
 It’s an inflammatory condition that manifests with all the symptoms of a urinary tract infection even when no bacteria are present.
 It would not surprise me to find in the future that estrogen imbalance is somehow implicated in the escalating rates of interstitial cystitis that I’m seeing.

 Incontinence can sometimes be a physical manifestation of some deep-seated fear or worry that weighs us down.
 It’s often related to anxiety or anger about losing control.
 Occasionally, sporadic episodes of incontinence will occur during a particularly stressful — or “out-of-control” — phase of your life.
 Pay attention to your feelings and see if you notice any patterns.

 Women who have borne children are typically familiar with Kegel exercises, where you tighten the pelvic floor muscles, hold for a few seconds, and then release.
 Just three sets of 10 Kegels each day can make a big difference.
 And you can do them anywhere — no one will ever know!